Longwood University Scholarships 2025–2026 | Merit, Honors & Costs

 FAQ: Automatic Merit at Longwood

 Separate application?
-No. You’re automatically considered with admission (EA by Dec 1 gets the strongest look).
+No. You’re automatically considered with admission (Early Action by Dec 1 gets the strongest look; final deadline is Feb 1).

 Superscoring?
 Yes.
 If you submit scores, Longwood considers your highest section scores across test dates.